iisys-hof/HUI-Audio-Corpus-German/README.md

 # HUI-Audio-Corpus-German
 This is the official repository for the HUI-Audio-Corpus-German.
 The corresponding paper is in the process of publication.
-With the repository it is possible to automatically recreate the dataset.
+With this repository it is possible to automatically recreate the dataset.
 It is also possible to add more speakers to the processing pipeline.

 Dataset: https://opendata.iisys.de/datasets.html